 Please note, each SSSI requires an individual survey and report.
+Historic data/surveys are available for each SSSI.
+The data will be provided upon award of contract.

 2. Aim

 The aim of this contract is:

 - Undertake an invertebrate survey on each SSSI to assess the current state of the invertebrate assemblages using a combination of free-ranging searches and standardised survey methods. - Determination of the area and quality of the core habitats. - Undertake proxy assemblage monitoring assessments of each sample point (please see section 3.4 for further information). - Provide a habitat description and its condition, suggesting where current management is working and where it is not, why might that be.